anonym-accept/Pre-rejection-Sampling/README.md

 #### Rejections of the fourth condition

-You can count the number of rejections of the fourth rejection condition by add a counter in the `crypto_sign_signature()` function of the file `ref/sign.c`.
+You can count the number of rejections of the fourth rejection condition by adding a counter in the `crypto_sign_signature()` function of the file `ref/sign.c`.

-In testing, you can use the CMake tools.
+When testing, you can use the CMake tools.
 For example, on Linux, by calling
 ```sh
 mkdir build && cd build && cmake .. && make
 ```